ome/omero-guides/install.rst

 -  How to configure OMERO.server to work with LDAP, both using Ansible or using manual configuration.

--  How to install applications for OMERO.web, such as OMERO.figure.
+-  How to install applications such as OMERO.figure for OMERO.web.

 Resources
 ---------